Facebook shares break $45 for first time since 2012 IPO

-SAN FRANCISCO Shares of Facebook Inc (FB.O) rose more than 3 percent to a new high Wednesday, valuing the world's No. 1 social network at $106 billion, as investors focused on its recent mobile advertising advances and the potential to expand ad revenue into new areas.
+SAN FRANCISCO Shares of Facebook Inc (FB.O) rose more than 3 percent to a new high Wednesday, valuing the world's No. 1 social network at $106 billion, as investors focused on its recent mobile advertising advances ahead of a speech by its chief executive.

 The stock touched $45 at 1:50 p.m.
 ET and briefly hit $45.07 shortly after 2 p.m. on the Nasdaq - highs not seen since May 18, 2012, the day of Facebook's initial public offering.
 It closed at $45.04.

-With 1.15 billion monthly users, Facebook is the world's largest social network and ranks among the top online display advertising businesses.
+The stock's new intraday high is the latest milestone in its year-long recovery from fears that Facebook would struggle to make money from mobile users at a time when young people go online mostly through their smartphones.

-Wall Street's view of Facebook improved markedly in July, when the company said its mobile advertising revenue grew 75 percent in the second quarter, trouncing analyst targets and delivering the company's strongest revenue growth since the third quarter of 2011.
+The sentiment changed completely on July 24 when Facebook said its mobile advertising revenue grew 75 percent in the second quarter, trouncing analyst targets and delivering the company's strongest revenue growth since the third quarter of 2011.

-"The second quarter was the turning point when a lot of their work over the last year with the newsfeed came through," said JMP Securities analyst Ronald Josey, referring to the format of Facebook updates that also carry mobile ads.

 The stock has risen 67 percent since then.